 The conference, set for Dec.
 2, will feature panel discussions; talks given by Mörsch, Mueller and others; and opportunities for teens to talk with members of the adult congenital heart team at Barnes-Jewish Hospital and St. Louis Children’s Hospital.

-Billadello describes the open collaboration between pediatric cardiologists at St. Louis Children’s Hospital and their counterparts at the Adult Congenital Heart Disease Center as unique and emphasizes that adults with complex conditions can receive all the care they need at one location.
+Billadello described the open collaboration between pediatric cardiologists at St. Louis Children’s Hospital and their counterparts at the Adult Congenital Heart Disease Center as unique and emphasizes that adults with complex conditions can receive all the care they need at one location.

 Mörsch agrees, and she intends to keep spreading the word.